Signed in as:

 As a public Herpes Activist, I stand and advocate for the dismantling of the Herpes Stigma through introspection, support, and emotional intelligence.
 By sharing our experience with courage and vulnerability we create a more deeply connected world and simultaneously heal our shame.

-It wasn't until a few years of denial, isolation, and abstinence that I finally began to make some slow progress towards acceptance.
+It wasn't until a few years of denial, isolation, and abstinence that I finally began to make some slow progress toward acceptance.
 My journey started with my attempts to get back into the dating game and then being met with the realization that something fundamentally changed for me regarding not only my worth, but the value that I brought, and the feeling that I was most definitely far from perfect.

 As a recovering perfectionist, I sought help to fix my broken heart and heal my defeated sense of self.
-Years of therapy, ACA 12 step work, and far more self-help books than I can keep count of; it wasn't until I met my very first Life Coach that I started to learn more about myself than I ever imagined possible.
+Years of therapy, ACA 12-step work, and far more self-help books than I can keep count of; it wasn't until I met my very first Life Coach that I started to learn more about myself than I ever imagined possible.

 This painful journey would give birth to now what is one of my biggest passions and areas to support others with: Emotional Intelligence.